cedricyu000925/Revitalize-Companies-Competitveness---Analyze-Employee-Exit-Strategy/README.md

 While less pronounced than the "Established" employees, **"New" and "Experienced" (worked 3 to 6 years)** employees also share a moderately high amount of dissatisfaction towards their company (26% and 25% respectively).
 It is possible that as employees become more familiar with the institutional culture and expectations, they begin to encounter limitations in career growth or job satisfaction.

-According to this bar chart, **"Veteran"(those who worked more than 10 years)** employees have the least amount of dissatisfaction towards their company (3%).
+According to this bar chart, **"Veteran"(those who worked 11 years or more)** employees have the least amount of dissatisfaction towards their company (3%).
 It is possible that veteran employees might experience either renewed satisfaction due to stability and recognition.

 # Finding 2) BOTH young people and middle-aged people express a high level of dissatisfaction